Sunday 13th September

 You do not need to provide us with any personal data to view our event ticket page.
 However, we may still collect the information set under the Data we automatically collect section of this notice, and we may still send you marketing communications in accordance with the Marketing Communications section of this notice.

 When you contact us by email or post, we may keep a record of the correspondence and we may also record any telephone call we have with you.

 When you visit our event ticket shop, we, or third parties on our behalf, automatically collect and store information about your device and your activities.
 This information could include (a) your computer or other device's unique ID number; (b) technical information about your device such as type of device, web browser or operating system; (c) your preferences and settings such as time zone and language; and (d) statistical data about your browsing actions and patterns.
 We collect this information using cookies in accordance with the Cookie section of this notice and we use the information we collect on an anonymous basis to improve our event ticket shop, our events and the services we provide, and for analytical and research purposes.

-Yeovil Ukulele Festival will not send you marketing communications but we cannot control marketing communications from third parties.
+Yeovil Ukulele Festival may send you marketing communications regarding future Yeovil Ukulele Festival events but we cannot control marketing communications from third parties.